ldu2/PDFRedactor/JS_PDFRedactor/README.md

 	[jsPDF](https://github.com/MrRio/jsPDF) to download the redacted PDF file.<br/>

 ## Usage
 1. You can simply use this tool to redact your PDF file.
-[Demo](#)
+[Demo](https://ldu2.github.io/PDFRedactor/)<br/>
-	2. You can use this page as part of your own app to redact pdf file and send to your server.
+2. You can use this page as part of your own app to redact pdf file and send to your server.<br/>
-	3. You can learn something from the tool,i.e., manipulating PDF file with canvas.
+3. You can learn something from the tool,i.e., manipulating PDF file with canvas.<br/>
 ### Note:
 **Once you move on to the next page.
 The redaction is set on the page.**<br/>
 **The larger the resolution of the screen, the better quality of the file maintains.**<br/>